 Melanie McDermet, MS, CGC

-Melanie McDermet, MS, is a genetic counselor at Perlmutter Cancer Center at NYU Winthrop Hospital, specializing in cancer genetics.
+Melanie McDermet, MS, is a genetic counselor at Perlmutter Cancer Center at NYU Langone Hospital—Long Island, specializing in cancer genetics.
 She has lectured on cancer and genetics to diverse audiences, including obstetrics and pediatric physicians; prenatal and pediatric patients; other genetic counselors; and high school, college, nursing, and physician groups.
 Ms. McDermet holds a master’s degree in human genetics from the University of Michigan and is certified by the American Board of Genetic Counseling.

 Melanie Roberts, MS, CGC

 Ms. Roberts is a board-certified cancer genetic counselor with a master’s degree in genetic counseling.
 Before joining NYU Langone, Ms. Roberts established cancer genetic counseling programs at other medical centers.
 She has a clinical interest in gastrointestinal cancer genetic syndromes, helping to identify patients at risk.
 Additionally, she has interests in the psychosocial impact of genetic information on individuals and families.

 Forum Shah, MS, CGC